dotpep/microservices-communication/README.md

 - and for CreatePlatform() controller it will be setted as `Event="Platform_Published"` in PlatformPublishedDto.

 For Test Listener (Consumer) (in CommandsService):

+- run (make run) both services PlatformService and CommandsService
+- request POST: `http://localhost:5000/api/platforms` of Creating new Platform in PlatformService
+- check the logs of both services
+- this Platform will be published/consumed with creation of this Platform in the CommandsService
+- and you can use Created Platform ID in CommandsService
+- to ping/request other endpoints like GET: `http://localhost:6000/api/c/platforms` to Get all Platforms in CommandsService (that was consumed via RabbitMQ)
+- or like POST: (provide existing platformId) `http://localhost:6000/api/c/platforms/{platformID}/commands/` to Create Command For Platform

 ---